wareya/wearley/README.md

 ### Recommended changes

 - Your tokenizer should probably be aware of comments.
 Mine isn't.
+- Earley works on BNF, not EBNF.
+You'lll have to convert any EBNF rules to BNF.
+You can do this on the fly in code; see the recommended reading.
 - The API I implemented gives error locations, but not the error state set.
 You'll have to add extra structure around that part (instead of just returning the error location) to implementing full error reporting, which differs a lot depending on how you're using it.
 - This implementation has an arbitrary, right-to-left disambiguation strategy.
 This is OK for languages where ambiguity is an accident instead of a feature.
 If you need to fix it, my blog posts cover how to get left-to-right disambiguation with specific disambiguation rules.
 Basically:
 - - If you need left-to-right disambiguation, you'll need to reverse the grammar and input token stream before parsing.
 If the parse fails, unreverse them and parse again before producing error messages.